-Nothing tastes more like winter and Christmas than a hot mug of mulled wine.
+Few things taste more like winter and Christmas than a hot mug of mulled wine.
 It is comforting and warming and a must-have on a cold winters’ night or while visiting your local German Christmas market.
 Today we are sharing our recipe for mulling syrup with all of you who can’t get enough of the stuff and want to have a go at making it.
-For those of you who like the idea, but won’t get round to making your own, check out our cute little bottles of home-made Glühwein syrup.
-They make wonderful gifts as well!

 Ingredients for about 500ml of mulling syrup